vryy/4C/doc/readthedocs/tutorial_contact_3d.md

 # 3D Contact Tutorial

 This tutorial gives a short introduction to the setup of a simple 3D contact problem.
-The goal of this tutorial is to give an overview of the general workflow in BACI and to show how to create a working `.dat` input file.
+The goal of this tutorial is to give an overview of the general workflow in |FOURC| and to show how to create a working `.dat` input file.
 It is neither intended to be an introduction to the theory of contact mechanics, nor demonstrate all possible optional settings for a given (contact) problem.
-It is assumed that BACI has been built on your machine according to the instructions and has passed the tests without error messages.
+It is assumed that |FOURC| has been built on your machine according to the instructions and has passed the tests without error messages.
-For further information on how to build BACI and to test the build, please refer to the [README.md](https://gitlab.lrz.de/baci/baci/blob/master/README.md).
+For further information on how to build |FOURC| and to test the build, please refer to the [README.md](https://gitlab.lrz.de/baci/baci/blob/master/README.md).

 ## Overview